Read Database (JDBC Connectors)

 The Read Database operator is used for reading an ExampleSet from the specified SQL database.
 You need to have at least basic understanding of databases, database connections and queries in order to use this operator properly.
 Go through the parameters and Example Process to understand the flow of this operator.

 When this operator is executed, the table delivered by the query will be copied into the memory of your computer.
 This will give all subsequent operators a fast access on the data.
 Even learning schemes like the Support Vector Machine with their high number of random accesses will run fast.
-If the table is too big for your main memory, you may use the Stream Database operator.
-It will hold only a part of the table in memory for the cost of several magnitudes slower access if the desired example isn't cached.

 The java ResultSetMetaData interface does not provide information about the possible values of nominal attributes.
 The internal indices the nominal values are mapped to, will depend on the ordering they appear in the table.
 This may cause problems only when processes are split up into a training process and a testing process.
 This is not a problem for learning schemes which are capable of handling nominal attributes.
 If a learning scheme like the SVM is used with nominal data, RapidMiner pretends that nominal attributes are numerical and uses indices for the nominal values as their numerical value.
 The SVM may perform well if there are only two possible values.
 If a test set is read in another process, the nominal values may be assigned different indices, and hence the SVM trained is useless.
 This is not a problem for the label attributes, since the classes can be specified using the classes parameter and hence all learning schemes intended to use with nominal data are safe to use.
 You might avoid this problem if you first combine both ExampleSets using the Append operator and then split it again using two Filter Examples operators.